-Rekow discloses this limitation, alone, or in view of Vannier.
-Rekow disclose rendering a computer-generated 3D representation of the target tissue.
+Finally, when data acquisition is complete, the "CAD/CAM software generates a set of data files so a computer-based model of the three dimensional object can be stored on the computer."
+EX-1010 8:15-20.
+Further Rekow disclose rendering a computer-generated 3D representation of the target tissue.
 As Patent Owner has admitted, the step of "rendering" is necessary to facilitate image interaction with a human operator.
 EX-1028 pp.8-9.
 That is, in order for the operator to "superimpose images" (discussed below), the operator must first visualize the image data to permit such interaction.
 While Rekow does not use the word "render" to convey the concept of displaying a 3D graphical representation of the defective and non-defective portions of the tissue, it contains several Figures illustrating rendered 3D images of tissue and generic templates which it calls "computer-based representation[s]" and describes several processing steps that require direct human interaction with such 3D rendered images.
 EX-1010 FIGS. 5A-B, 7A-B, 22; 7:61-8:52.
-As such a POSA would have understood the step of rendering a computer-generated 3D representation of the target tissue to be disclosed.
-EX-1003 ¶114.
+As such a POSA understood that Rekow discloses rendering an image of at least a portion of a patient.
+EX-1003 ¶110.